MindIgnited/continuum-framework/website/continuum-vitepress/src/guide/java-services.md

 > ℹ️ **Note:** This approach works across processes or distributed services, not just within the same Spring application.
 > To see a full, production-ready example, check out the [CoolCommerce project](https://github.com/Kinotic-Foundation/continuum-examples/tree/main/CoolCommerce).

-For more about multi-process and advanced patterns, see our [advanced Java service docs](./advanced-java-services).

 When you need to call another Continuum service, just inject it like any other Spring bean: